astronomer/astro-docs/cloud/stable/01_get-started/03_cloud-faq.md

 ### Will I have access to Airflow's underlying database for my deployment?

 Yes!
-Each Astronomer Cloud customer has an isolated Postgres database per deployment.
-To access that database and the Ad-Hoc Query feature for a deployment on both Astronomer and locally, check out [Query the Airflow Database](https://www.astronomer.io/docs/query-airflow-database).
+Every Airflow Deployment on Astronomer Cloud has a corresponding Postgres Metadata Database hosted by Astronomer and isolated from all other Airflow Deployments.
+To access that database both on your local machine and Astronomer, check out our [Query the Airflow Database](https://www.astronomer.io/docs/query-airflow-database) doc.

 ## Monitoring